cypress-io/cypress-documentation/content/api/cypress-api/config.md

 ### Test Configuration

-To apply specific Cypress [configuration](/guides/references/configuration) values to a suite or test, you can pass a
+To apply specific Cypress [configuration file](/guides/references/configuration) values to a suite or test, you can pass a
 [test configuration](/guides/references/configuration#Test-Configuration) object
 to the test or suite function.